Cost of Owning a Bichon Frise

 Owning a Bichon Frise is a significant financial commitment over their 14-15 yrs lifespan.
 While smaller breeds cost less for food and medications, they can still have expensive health conditions like dental disease and luxating patella.

-With a typical weight of 12-18 lbs and lifespan of 14-15 yrs, the Bichon Frise requires thoughtful care tailored to their specific breed characteristics.
+At 12-18 lbs and with a typical 14-15 yrs lifespan, the Bichon Frise rewards owners who understand the breed's specific quirks rather than treating it as a generic pet.
 Whether you are researching the Bichon Frise for the first time or deepening your knowledge as a current owner, the breed's non-sporting lineage is the foundation for understanding their needs.

 First-Year Expenses